Construction Project Manager Interview Questions

 - Be able to work independently and solve problems

-- Positive team player who can coordinate and motivate multiple parties
+- Be a positive team player who can coordinate and motivate multiple parties

 A construction project manager will have a bachelor’s degree in structural engineering (or a related field of study) and several years of construction experience in a lesser role.
 Managers may have drafting experience and training and should have experience with managing budgets as well.
 Many companies require a minimum of three years in a project management or property management role.

-Salaries for Construction Project Managers range between $80K to $132K, with the median being $106K.
+Salaries for Construction Project Managers range between $80K and $132K with the median being $106K.